Posted on

 The Liver, Gallbladder, and Pancreas: The Supporting Characters

 While not part of the digestive tract, the liver, gallbladder, and pancreas play essential roles in your digestive system.
-These three organs produce and store substances that help break down food in the digestive tract.
+These three organs produce and store substances that aid in breaking down food in the digestive tract.

-The pancreas, which is called an exocrine gland, produces digestive enzymes that help break down proteins, fats, and carbohydrates in the small intestine.
+The pancreas, which is classified as an exocrine gland, produces digestive enzymes that aid in breaking down proteins, fats, and carbohydrates in the small intestine.

 Each of these organs plays a critical role in digestion, even though they’re not part of the digestive tract itself.